-Standard agility courses will consist of 10 to 15 obstacles with a course time of 75 seconds, (beyond 75 seconds, time penalties will be assessed as described in the scoring section of these guidelines).
+Standard agility courses will consist of 10 to 15 obstacles with a course time of 75 seconds.
 This class also includes jumps, tunnels and table.
 Added to the course are the contact obstacles; A-frame [maximum 4'6" at apex], dog walk, teeter and six weave poles will be added to the course containing jumps, tunnels and table.
 Each class has all 4 different heights.